telerik/blazor-docs/components/tabstrip/tabs-configuration.md

 ## Visible

-You can control the visibility of the tabs through the `Visible` parameter the `TabStripTab` exposes.
-If you toggle a tab visibility at runtime, its order will be preserved.
+Control tab visibility through the `Visible` parameter of the `TabStripTab`.
+If you toggle the visibility at runtime, the tab order will be preserved.
+This is in contrast with adding a tab at runtime with a conditional statement, which adds it at last position.

 >caption Toggle the visibility of the second tab